jozhw/tolio/src/rust/README.md

 ```
 VERSION 0.2.1

-Python 3.10.8 | Rust 1.66.0
+Using: Rust 1.66.0 | Maturin 0.14.7
+Supports: Python 3.10+
+Source Code: src/rust/

 ```

 ### Description
-This python package was build in rust to complement the <a href="https://github.com/jozhw/tolio">Tolio</a> application.
+This python package was build in rust, using maturin, to complement the <a href="https://github.com/jozhw/tolio">Tolio</a> application.
 The rationale behind using rust is to offer increased speed and performance when interacting with the database.